IEEE Joseph John Suozzi INTELEC® Fellowship Award in Power Electronics

 The IEEE Joseph Joseph John Suozzi INTELEC Fellowship Award in Power Electronics is named in honor of the late Dr. Joseph John Suozzi, a founder and long-time leader of INTELEC.
 This grant of $15,000 is made to an electrical engineering graduate student studying in an area of power electronics that powers information and communication technology systems.
 Such systems include Wireline and Wireless Systems, Data/Internet Systems, Video Systems, Satellite communications, Community Antennae Television (CATV), Voice Over Internet Protocol (VOIP) Systems, Unified Communications, Wireless Internet Networks (Wi-Fi), Data Centers, Energy Storage, Smart Grid, etc. This scope includes the research, sustainability, fundamental development, design, application and management of communications energy and related systems.

 This fellowship is international and is therefore open to electrical engineering graduate students in all countries.
-The applicant must be a member of IEEE and must furnish his/her IEEE membership number with the application.
+The applicant must be a graduate student member of the IEEE Power Electronics Society and must furnish his/her IEEE membership number with the application.
 The award is a one-time grant to an individual and is not renewable.

 Interested electrical engineering graduate students shall submit: